CLI Reference

 --quiet | Suppress non-essential progress labels | Useful when a wrapper only needs command output and errors. |

---format json | Machine-readable output | Preferred on non-streaming commands. --json remains available only as a compatibility alias on older machine-readable commands. |
+--format json | Machine-readable output | Preferred on non-streaming commands. |

 Authoring and Setup